CptMongoose/CS4090-Recipeasy/README.md

 This is the Git Repository for the CS 4090: SE Capstone 1 Project.

 Recipeasy: The Recipe Recommendation System
-Created by: Nathan Fischer, Christian Masawi, and Ethan Daly
+Created by: Nathan Fischer, and Christian Masawi

 Team Breakdown: